-Since 2011, Phil has taught in the Literary Arts + Studies department at the Rhode Island School of Design (RISD).
+Since 2011, Phil has taught writing, literature, and journalism classes at the Rhode Island School of Design (RISD), UMass-Dartmouth, and Brown University.
 His courses include:

 COURSE DESCRIPTION: "So much of the writing we encounter in the world falls under the umbrella of 'nonfiction': memoirs, magazine articles, op-eds, travel narratives, celebrity profiles, true crime stories, biographies, personal essays, restaurant reviews, and more.
 This course offers an immersive introduction to the genre through reading, writing, and peer-editing assignments.
 Students will experiment with a number of different forms, including criticism, interviews, personal essays, and reportage.
 And they will also read the work of authors ranging from all-time masters like George Orwell and Joan Didion, to more contemporary luminaries like Roxane Gay, Ta-Nehisi Coates, and Sherman Alexie.
 By the end of the term, students will have not only gained a firm understanding of a branch of literature sometimes called the 'art of fact,' they will have also generated a substantial nonfiction portfolio of their own."